web-sys1/covid-app/README.md

 # COVID-19 in Europe

-A Web Wpplication to visualize Coronavirus changes in Europe.
+A Web Application to visualize Coronavirus changes in Europe.

 ## Technologies and key libraries
 - Angular 9